torvalds/linux/Documentation/admin-guide/nfs/nfs-client.rst

 and transparent state migration, this identity string must not change across client reboots.

-Without any other intervention, the Linux client uses a string that contains the local system's node name.
+Without any other intervention, the GNU/Linux client uses a string that contains the local system's node name.
 System administrators, however, often do not take care to ensure that node names are fully qualified and do not change over the lifetime of a client system.
 Node names can have other